-The Indo Aggressor® is the ultimate way to explore Indonesia, one of the most biodiverse marine environments on the planet.
+The Indo Aggressor® and our Komodo diving liveaboard scuba trips and vacations are the ultimate way to explore Indonesia, one of the most biodiverse marine environments on the planet.

 All diving is done from two 20" x 8' tenders.

 KOMODO ISLAND PROPOSED LAND CLOSURE FOR 2020 - 06/22/2019

 In efforts to protect and ensure that the flora and fauna and the mighty Komodo Dragons can be sustained for future generations, the local government is proposing and working alongside the federal government of Indonesia, with many NGOs to close Komodo Island (only Komodo Island) to land tourists for the year 2020.
 This will allow a proper census on the population of the wildlife and dragons to be conducted and also the implementation of rehabilitation efforts such as planting trees, and to increase the dragon’s natural and favorite prey, the deer, to ensure that the wildlife on the island can sustain the dragon’s population for future years to come.
 This will certainly be positive on the long-term for the future of the dragons.
 The dive sites in and around Komodo Island are not affected by the closure at all and you will still be able to be awed by the extremely diverse marine life offered in Komodo National Park.
 You will also still be able to explore on foot, track and see the dragons in the wild, in Loh Buaya, which is on Rinca Island.